 At Fireside Furniture, we love the look and feel of solid would furniture such as our Rustic Dining Tables.
 These beautiful pieces can last a lifetime if properly cared for, but they do need to be properly cared for.

-Solid hardwood furniture’s natural response to extremely dry air is to give off moisture and shrink a bit.
+Solid hardwood furniture’s natural response to extremely dry air is to give off moisture and shrink.
 The halves of an extension table may part or “gap” slightly or a few tiny openings may appear on a solid wood surface.
 Therefore, within a reasonable heat and humidity range, small cracks will correct as the relative humidity rises and the wood absorbs enough moisture to expand slightly.

 However, without an air conditioner or dehumidifier, relative humidity may get too high.
 This causes wood furniture to absorb excess moisture from the air which causes the wood to expand.
 Once again, this will correct itself if relative humidity decreases.

 Suggestions to take care of solid wood furniture:

 - Place your table away from radiators, fireplaces, heating, or cooling ducts.

 - Keep your piece out of direct sunlight or adjust blinds to avoid direct sunlight.
-An hour or 2 a day probably OK but prolonged sunlight heats up and dries out the wood.
+An hour or two a day is probably OK but prolonged sunlight heats up and dries out wood.

 - Control humidity around 40% using a humidifier in the winter and a dehumidifier or air conditioner.